BrendelGroup/BWASPR/README.md

 \*.mcalls output files from the [BWASP](https://github.com/brendelgroup/BWASP) workflow.
-Required input consists of the \*.mcalls files (tab delimited data for the named columns
+Required input consists of the \*.mcalls files (tab delimited data for the named columns)

 ```{bash}
 SeqID.Pos SequenceID  Position  Strand Coverage  Prcnt_Meth  Prcnt_Unmeth
 ```
-and two files specifying the data labels and \*.mcalls file locations and certain parameters, respectively.
+and two files specifying the data labels and \*.mcalls file locations and certain parameters, respectively
 Let's look at the example files in [inst/extdata](./inst/extdata):

 ```
 AmHE.dat